HenrikJoreteg/joreteg.com/posts/2016/12/installing-web-apps-for-real.md

 ### 2. Open a sweet PWA and install it...

-[paperplanes.world](https://paperplanes.world/) and select "add to Homescreen" from the menu.
+I'd recommend something like [paperplanes.world](https://paperplanes.world/) and select "add to Homescreen" from the menu.
 You'll see this:

 <img src="/images/1/prompt.png" width="270" height="480" />